Intedai/Etagle/README.md

 • Clear and well made config file
 • Has Firefox and Chrome support
 • Can send messages in a sequence
-• Can save logs

-## Future
-Better README file and logging